Archives

 Crisis Over the Validity of the External Guarantee

-The guarantor raised a key defense, arguing that the mortgage guarantee in question, as an external guarantee, was not registered in accordance with national foreign exchange regulations at the time of its establishment, violating China’s mandatory provisions and should therefore be invalid.[1]
-This constituted the primary obstacle for the bank to realize its mortgage rights.
+The guarantor raised a core defense, asserting that as the mortgage guarantee in question was an external guarantee, it had not undergone registration procedures in accordance with national foreign exchange management regulations at the time of its establishment.
+They argued this violated China’s mandatory provisions and should be rendered invalid.
+[1] This constituted the greatest obstacle to the bank’s realization of its mortgage rights.

-Conflict of Laws Applicable to Principal and Accessory Contracts
+Conflict of Laws Between Principal and Accessory Contracts

-The principal contract and the accessory contract chose the laws of Hong Kong and Mainland China, respectively, as their governing laws.
-As laws and judicial interpretations provide no direct stipulations for situations where principal and accessory contracts choose different governing laws, defining the scope of application of these two legal systems and whether the validity of the accessory contract would be affected by the governing law of the principal contract were significant issues in the trial of this case.
+The principal contract and the accessory contract chose two different laws, those of Hong Kong and Mainland China, as the governing laws.
+There are no direct provisions in laws or judicial interpretations regarding the separate agreement of different applicable laws for principal and accessory contracts.
+How to define the scope of application for both laws, and whether the validity of the accessory contract would be affected by the choice of law for the principal contract, was a major issue in the trial of this case.

-The principal contract was governed by Hong Kong law, necessitating the accurate ascertainment and application of Hong Kong’s statutory and case law concerning loans, interest, and liability for breach of contract in a Mainland court.
-This placed extremely high demands on the cross-jurisdictional legal knowledge and experience of the representing lawyers.
+As the principal contract was governed by Hong Kong law, it was necessary to accurately ascertain and apply Hong Kong’s statutory and case law regarding lending, interest, and liability for breach of contract in a mainland court.
+This placed extremely high demands on the representing lawyers’ cross-jurisdictional legal knowledge and experience.

 III.
 Highlights of Representation

-During the process of representing the bank in the first instance and the second instance at the Supreme People’s Court, Hongqiao Zhenghan’s lawyers successfully addressed all challenges from the opposing party through profound insight into complex legal issues and sophisticated litigation strategies:
+During the process of representing the bank in the first instance and the second instance at the Supreme People’s Court, Zhenghan Law Firm’s lawyers, with their profound insight into complex legal issues and exquisite litigation strategies, successfully met all of the opponent’s challenges:

-Hongqiao Zhenghan’s lawyers argued that the State Administration of Foreign Exchange’s regulations concerning the registration of external guarantees primarily targeted guarantees requiring prior approval.
-Since the external guarantee in this case did not require prior approval, the legislative purpose of SAFE’s regulations was administrative supervision and balance-of-payments statistics, not establishing “mandatory provisions concerning validity” that determine the validity of civil contracts, but rather “administrative mandatory provisions.”
-Therefore, the failure to complete registration should not affect the validity of the guarantee contract itself.
-More importantly, the bank subsequently completed the supplementary registration procedure, remedying the legal defect, which further eliminated the grounds for invalidating the external guarantee due to lack of registration.
+Zhenghan Law Firm’s lawyers argued that the State Administration of Foreign Exchange’s regulations on the registration of external guarantees are primarily aimed at external guarantees that require approval.
+Since the external guarantee in this case did not require prior approval, the legislative intent of the Foreign Exchange Bureau lay in administrative supervision and balance of payments statistics, rather than being an “effectiveness-oriented mandatory provision” that determines the validity of civil contracts; instead, it should be classified as a “management-oriented mandatory provision.”
+Therefore, the failure to register should not affect the validity of the guarantee contract itself.
+More importantly, the bank subsequently completed the supplementary registration procedures, rectifying the legal flaw, making it even less appropriate to use the failure to register as a reason for the invalidity of the external guarantee.

 Navigating Complex Choice of Law

-Hongqiao Zhenghan’s lawyers clearly demonstrated the independence and legality of the principal and accessory contracts choosing their respective governing laws, persuading both the trial and appeal courts to recognize the principle of party autonomy, clarifying the scope of application of each governing law, and ensuring the correct adjudication of substantive rights.
+Zhenghan Law Firm’s lawyers clearly demonstrated the independence and legality of the principal and accessory contracts choosing their respective governing laws.
+They persuaded both courts to recognize the principle of party autonomy, clarified the respective scopes of legal application, and ensured the correct trial of substantive rights.

-Proficient Application of Extraterritorial Law: By submitting a professional legal opinion from a senior Hong Kong lawyer and combining it with thorough argumentation during the trial, Hongqiao Zhenghan’s lawyers assisted the court in accurately ascertaining Hong Kong law, laying a solid foundation for the judgment to support all the bank’s claims for principal, interest, and penalty interest.
+Skillful Application of Foreign Law: By submitting professional legal opinions issued by senior Hong Kong lawyers and combining them with thorough arguments during the court hearings, Zhenghan Law Firm’s lawyers assisted the court in accurately ascertaining Hong Kong law.
+This laid a solid foundation for the judgment to support all of the bank’s claims for principal, interest, and penalty interest.

-Both the Shanghai High People’s Court in the first instance and the Supreme People’s Court in the final instance ruled in favor of the bank’s claims.
-In its judgment (2010) Min Si Zhong Zi No. 12, the Supreme People’s Court clarified the following core adjudication rules:
+Following the first instance trial by the Shanghai High People’s Court and the final instance by the Supreme People’s Court, both courts ruled in favor of the bank’s claims.
+In judgment (2010) Min Si Zhong Zi No. 12, the Supreme People’s Court clarified the following core adjudication rules:

-The judgment clarified that parties to principal and accessory contracts may separately and independently agree on their respective applicable governing laws, and both types of agreements are legally valid.
+The judgment clarified that the parties to a principal contract and an accessory contract may separately and independently agree on their respective governing laws, and both agreements are legal and valid.

-The Supreme People’s Court held that a wholly foreign-owned enterprise providing an external guarantee does not require pre-approval, and the effectiveness of its external guarantee contract is not contingent upon approval.
-Although external guarantees should be registered, given that the guarantee in this case had undergone supplementary registration procedures, the mortgage guarantee contract in question was deemed legally valid.
+The Supreme People’s Court held that the provision of external guarantees by wholly foreign-owned enterprises does not require prior approval, and their external guarantee contracts do not take approval as a condition for taking effect.
+Although external guarantees should be registered, given that the guarantee in this case had undergone supplementary registration procedures, the mortgage guarantee contract in question was determined to be legal and valid.

-The judgment required the borrower to repay the bank the full loan principal, interest, and penalty interest, and confirmed the bank’s priority compensation rights over the mortgaged property of the domestic hotel.
+The court ordered the borrower to repay all loan principal, interest, and penalty interest to the bank, and confirmed the bank’s priority compensation rights over the mortgaged property of the domestic hotel.

-The judgment in this case is included as a Supreme People’s Court Gazette Case and has been compiled into legal practice books such as the “Guide to Complex Issues and Successful Litigation Strategies in Guarantee Disputes.”
-This case is an important precedent in the field of foreign-related commercial adjudication, and its adjudication logic significantly influences subsequent cross-border financing guarantee businesses such as “domestic guarantees for foreign loans.”
+The judgment of this case is a Gazette Case of the Supreme People’s Court and has been included in legal practice monographs such as “Guide to Difficult Issues and Winning Strategies in Guarantee Disputes.”
+This case is an important precedent in the field of foreign-related commercial trials, and its adjudication reasoning has a significant impact on subsequent cross-border financing guarantee businesses such as “domestic guarantees for foreign loans.”

-*Special Note: This case occurred relatively early.
+*Special Note: This case occurred some time ago.
 Current regulations on external guarantees have been adjusted by the State Administration of Foreign Exchange.
-Practical operations should adhere to the latest legal provisions and judicial practice.
+Practical operations should be based on the latest legal provisions and judicial practices.

 Understood.
 I will translate all your subsequent texts from Chinese to English within this conversation and retain all HTML tags completely.

-In a major international cargo sales dispute that underwent two levels of trial at a high people’s court and the Supreme People’s Court, HongQiao ZhengHan fought tenaciously for the client and successfully secured millions of US dollars in damages for the client even when the second-instance court adopted a different finding on the core legal issue.
+In a major international cargo sales dispute that underwent two levels of trial at a high people’s court and the Supreme People’s Court, Zhenghan Law Firm fought tenaciously for the client and successfully secured millions of US dollars in damages for the client even when the second-instance court adopted a different finding on the core legal issue.

 Basic Facts of the Case